John Henry Hammond: Career

 He played a role in organizing Benny Goodman's band, and in persuading him to hire black musicians such as Charlie Christian, Teddy Wilson and Lionel Hampton.
 In 1933 he heard the seventeen-year-old Billie Holiday perform in Harlem and arranged for her recording debut, on a Benny Goodman session.
 Four years later, he heard the Count Basie orchestra broadcasting from Kansas City and brought it to New York, where it began to receive national attention.

 In 1938, Hammond organized the first From Spirituals to Swing concert at Carnegie Hall, presenting a broad program of blues, jazz and gospel artists, including Ida Cox, Big Joe Turner, Albert Ammons, Pete Johnson, Meade "Lux" Lewis, Sister Rosetta Tharpe, the Count Basie orchestra, Sidney Bechet, Sonny Terry, James P. Johnson, and Big Bill Broonzy (who took the place of the deceased Robert Johnson).
 He coordinated a second From Spirituals to Swing concert in 1939.

 After serving in the military during World War II, Hammond felt unmoved by the bebop jazz scene of the mid-1940s.
 Rejoining Columbia Records in the late 1950s, he signed Pete Seeger and Babatunde Olatunji to the label, and discovered Aretha Franklin, then an eighteen-year-old gospel singer.
 In 1961, he heard folk singer Bob Dylan playing harmonica on a session for Carolyn Hester; he signed him to Columbia and kept him on the label despite the protests of executives, who referred to Dylan as "Hammond's folly".
 He produced Dylan's early recordings, "Blowin' in the Wind" and "A Hard Rain's a-Gonna Fall".

 " What I wanted to do with Bobby was just to get him to sound in the studio as natural, just as he was in person, and have that extraordinary personality come thru. ...
 After all, he's not a great harmonica player, and he's not a great guitar player, and he's not a great singer.
 He just happens to be an original.
 And I just wanted to have that originality come through."

 — John Hammond on Bob Dylan, 1968 Pop Chronicles interview.

-Hammond oversaw the highly influential posthumous reissues of Robert Johnson's recorded work (produced by Frank Driggs), convincing Columbia Records to issue the album King of the Delta Blues Singers in 1961.
+Hammond oversaw the highly influential posthumous reissues of Robert Johnson's recorded work (produced by Don Law, convincing Columbia Records to issue the album King of the Delta Blues Singers in 1961.
 Musicians Hammond signed to the label included Leonard Cohen and Bruce Springsteen.

 Hammond retired from Columbia in 1975 but continued to scout for talent.
 In 1983, he brought guitarist Stevie Ray Vaughan to Columbia and was credited as executive producer on his debut album.